Medical Device Single Audit Program

 Health Canada (HC)

-In Canada, manufacturers who wish to sell Class II, III, and IV medical devices are required to provide an ISO 13485 quality system certificate, as evidence of compliance to the Canadian Medical Device Regulations (CMDR).
+In Canada, manufacturers who wish to sell Class II, III, and IV medical devices are required to provide an ISO 13485 quality system certificate.
 Currently, this certificate can only be issued by a MDSAP Auditing Organization.

 USA Flag.png